tlackemann/hubert/README.md

 docker run -it --link hueapp_cassandra_1:cassandra --rm hueapp_cassandra sh -c 'exec cqlsh "$CASSANDRA_PORT_9042_TCP_ADDR" -f /docker/hue-app.cql'
 ```

+## How It Works

+hu.lux automatically checks the status of your Hue lights every 30 or so seconds
+and records the information to a Cassandra database.
+A python daemon then reads
+the information and makes predictions on based on the current conditions.

+### Learning

+The first few weeks of data collection are to train the linear regression model.
+hu.lux does not start altering the state of your lights until enough data
+(currently 50,000 data points) has been collected and the rate of error is
+within an acceptable limit.

 ## Development

 The Docker container for this application runs [nodemon]() to reboot the instance